 Osmond, who came up with the name “psychedelic”, is just one of a plethora of interesting characters described in this book.
-Not only was he the man to give Aldous Huxley the dosage of mescaline immortalised in his essay “The Doors of Perception” in 1954 (pdf)—after which the band The Doors was named—but he even gave British politician Christopher Mayhew mescaline in a session recorded with the intention of broadcasting it on the BBC’s Panorama in 1956.
+Not only was he the man to give Aldous Huxley the dosage of mescaline immortalised in his essay “The Doors of Perception” in 1954 (pdf)—after which the band The Doors was named—but he also gave British politician Christopher Mayhew mescaline in a session recorded with the intention of broadcasting it on the BBC’s Panorama in 1956.
 (Ultimately it was deemed too controversial to air, but you can read the amusing transcript here.)
-The drugs’ powerful effects seem to have attracted, inspired, and sometimes permanently altered many brilliant and strange minds, starting as soon as they were introduced to the West some seventy years ago to the present day—with a rather long break in the middle due to aggressive legislation.
+The drugs’ powerful effects seem to have attracted, inspired, and sometimes permanently altered many brilliant and unusual minds, from the moment they were introduced to the West some seventy years ago to the present day—with a rather long break in the middle due to aggressive legislation.

 As it happens, a man named Patrick Mettes, diagnosed with terminal cancer of the bile ducts, read precisely the same article in 2010, and managed to get himself a place in the NYU study.
 What the study showed was that a single high dosage of mushrooms, in a careful session with two therapists, could reliably alleviate the patients’ terror at facing imminent death.
 These sessions were not “psycholitic”—an earlier name for the psychedelic drugs that indicated the fact that, in low dosages, they can make one malleable for more traditional types of psychoanalysis or psychotherapy.
 Rather they involved high doses, and the therapists provided instructions and something more akin to moral support than therapy, not intervening during the trip unless the patient was in distress.
 (This would strictly apply to mental distress; the drug are remarkably non-toxic and, as with cannabis, there is no known lethal dose.)
 The patients thereafter underwent their own internal journeys, accompanied by music and shielded from the perceptual distractions of the outside world by eyeshades.
 They ventured into their mind, into their fear, and, often, into their cancer—and emerged, not terrified, but miraculously relieved.
 Pollan’s account of Patrick’s transformation, from a man in the depths of existential anguish to the radiantly beaming man who was consoling his therapists is incredible.
 Two months after his treatment, and about a year before his eventual death from his cancer, Patrick reported being the happiest he had been in his life.

-Most will have an impression of the role of these drugs played in the heady days of the late 1960s, and Pollan treats this period in illuminating detail.
+Most will have an impression of the role of these drugs went on to play in the heady days of the late 1960s, and Pollan treats this period in illuminating detail.
 One of his most interesting contentions is that the psychedelic trip, when first embarked upon by the youth of the 1960s, was not just a new rite of passage, but a new type of rite of passage.
 Normally, he argues, these rituals (like a bar mitzvah) are sanctioned by adults, and represent a transition from adolescence into adulthood.
 In the 1960s, young users of LSD and magic mushrooms in the West were venturing into territories totally uncharted by the older generation.
-Moreover they were taking them without any framework or guidance.
-The guided and ritualistic use of these drugs had always surrounded magic mushrooms when taken in Southern Mexico, as well as most other examples of psychedlics used in pre-modern times, as, for example, seems to have been the case in the Eleusinian Mysteries of Ancient Greece.
+Moreover they were entering this terra incognita without any moral framework or therapeutic oversight.
+Guidance and rituals had always accompanied magic mushrooms when taken in Southern Mexico, as well as most other examples of psychedlics used in pre-modern times, as, for example, seems to have been the case in the Eleusinian Mysteries of Ancient Greece.
 Lacking such a cultural context, Pollan argues, the youth of the 1960s were not only entering states of which their elders knew nothing at all, but they were doing so in a way that would make them even more susceptible to the potential dangers and often overpowering effects of these substances.
 All of this combined to create a great deal of fear.

 Nixon’s reaction was cataclysmic, and the effects of the War on Drug are of course being felt throughout the Americas and the world to this day.
 However, psychedelics show signs that they may, in the near future, be decriminalised in the US.
 Unlike the populist movements which resulted in widespread marijuana legalisations, it looks more likely that psychedelics will be approved through the traditional FDA route, and quite possibly be used in the near future to treat depression.
 Rick Doblin has already been successful in trialling MDMA for the treatment of PTSD, and his organisation MAPS (Multidisciplinary Association for Psychedelic Studies) is devoted to the legal study of psychedelic drugs.
 Other studies have shown psilocybin’s efficacy in helping people quit smoking, with a success rate that is currently much higher than any alternatives.
-All of this new research is happening alongside a re-examination of the old research, for example the strong evidence that LSD can help alcoholics stop drinking; these studies were often not done to today’s standards, in particular failing to be double-blinded.
+All of this new research is happening alongside a re-examination of the old research, for example studies showing evidence that LSD can help alcoholics stop drinking; however, these studies were often not done to today’s standards, in particular failing to be double-blinded.
 Surprisingly, the powerful and obvious effects of psychedelics still present methodological problems for science today.

 Several chapters of the book are devoted to Pollan’s own “trips.”
-As one of the hallmarks of the psychedelic experience, as a subset of William James’ formulation of mystical experiences from which they are indistinguishable, is that they are ineffable.
-Pollan jokes that he has nonetheless “effed” them, and indeed he has done so with verve and clarity, despite the fact that re-telling such experiences inevitably gives the sense of having done them injustice or even violence, and the added danger that the powerful experiences can turn to platitudes on the page.
+One of the hallmarks of the psychedelic experience, as a subset of William James’ formulation of mystical experiences from which they are indistinguishable, is that they are ineffable.
+Pollan jokes that he has nonetheless “effed” them, and indeed he has done so with verve and clarity, despite the fact that the inadequacy of re-telling such experiences inevitably gives the sense of having done them injustice or even violence, and the added danger that the powerful experiences can turn to platitudes on the page.
 I won’t further diminish Pollan’s experiences by any summary of my own, but can highly recommend reading the book.
 I can also recommend his appearances on NPR, Sam Harris’ podcast, on Science Friday, and perhaps especially on Tim Ferriss’ podcast, all of which are fascinating.
 Pollan’s books have the great virtue that all of them are likely to change your mind; this one lives up to its title.